Democrats nominate Biden for epic challenge to oust Trump

 The convention’s most highly anticipated moments will unfold on the next two nights.
 Kamala Harris will accept her nomination as Biden’s running mate on Wednesday, the first Black woman to join a major party ticket.
 Former President Barack Obama will also speak as part of his stepped-up efforts to defeat his successor.

-Biden used the second night of the four-day convention to feature a mix of party elders, Republican as well as Democratic, to make the case that he has the experience and energy to repair chaos that Trump has created at home and abroad.
+Biden used the second night of the four-day convention to feature a mix of party elders of both parties to make the case that he has the experience and energy to repair chaos that Trump has created at home and abroad.

 Former President Bill Clinton and former Secretary of State John Kerry — and former Republican Secretary of State Colin Powell — were among the heavy hitters on a schedule that emphasized a simple theme: Leadership matters.
 Former President Jimmy Carter, now 95 years old, also made a brief appearance.